-WILL YOU BE COMFORTABLE?
-Is the rent affordable?
+WILL YOU BE COMFORTABLE? ☐ Is the rent affordable?
 Damp can make you ill.
-If there are signs of damp e.g. loose wallpaper, flaky paint, a musty smell and damp patches on wallsDon't accept the property!
-Is there adequate heating?
-Is there adequate furniture?
-WILL YOU BE SAFE?
-Is the property in serious disrepair?Don't accept it!
-Are there any loose fixtures (e.g. exposed wires)?
-Get them put right before you move in.
-Does the property have a current gas safety certificate?
-Is there adequate escape in the case of a fire?
-Are there any fitted smoke alarms?
-Remember to check the batteries regularly!
-KNOW YOUR RIGHTS, YOU ARE ENTITLED TO Accommodation/amenities of a basic standard A responsive attitude from your landlord on issues of disrepair to the property Quiet enjoyment of your accommodation WILL YOU BE SECURE?
-Are there secure locks on the doors?
-Are there properly fitting windows?
-Remember to take out contents insurance for your belongings - a popular insurer of students is Endsleigh Insurance www.endsleigh.co.uk KNOW YOUR LANDLORDS DUTIES TO YOU To protect your deposit in a government authorised tenancy deposit scheme To make reasonably prompt repairs and undertake maintenance to the property if required To respect you right to quiet enjoyment of your accommodation KNOW YOUR DUTIES TO YOUR LANDLORD To pay your rent and other bills on time Not to cause a nuisance to others To take care not to endanger others
+If there are signs of damp e.g. loose wallpaper, flaky paint, a musty smell and damp patches on walls ...
+Don't accept the property! ☐ Is there adequate heating? ☐ Is there adequate furniture?
+KNOW YOUR RIGHTS, YOU ARE ENTITLED TO... ☐ Accommodation/amenities of a basic standard ☐ A responsive attitude from your landlord on issues of disrepair to the property ☐ Quiet enjoyment of your accommodation KNOW YOUR LANDLORDS DUTIES TO YOU... ☐ To protect your deposit in a government authorised tenancy deposit scheme ☐ To make reasonably prompt repairs and undertake maintenance to the property if required ☐ To respect you right to quiet enjoyment of your accommodation